Cruises to Burnie

-Cradle Mountain is located at the northern end of Cradle Mountain — Lake St Clair National Park, one of the most popular natural areas in Tasmania.
-Its jagged peaks and contours are truly captivating.
-Take a leisurely walk around Dove Lake and enjoy views from below, or if you're feeling a little more energetic, hike up towards the summit.
+Nestled into the northern end of the Cradle Mountain - Lake St Clair National Park, Cradle Mountain is one of the most popular natural attractions in Tasmania.
+Enjoy views of the jagged peaks and contours from Dove Lake, or hike toward the summit if you’re feeling energetic.

 Burnie Regional Museum

-Step back in time, approximately 100 years with a visit to the Burnie Regional Museum.
-The Museum reflects Burnie's streetscape in the 1890's, when it was at the height of its economic boom.
-You can see a spectacular display of rare and interesting objects in authentic settings.
-Burnie Regional Museum’s indoor historical street was the first to be recreated in Australia and is still ranked among the best.
+Step back in time with a visit to the Burnie Regional Museum, which reflects Burnie's streetscape in the 1890s, the height of its economic boom.
+The indoor historical street was the first of its kind in Australia, and is still ranked among the best.

 Visit local attractions

-Two popular attractions in Burnie are the Emu Valley Rhododendron Garden and the Annsleigh Gardens and Conservatory Tea Room.
-Spend the day strolling through spectacular landscapes adorned with lavish flowers.
-Annsleigh Gardens features a miniature English thatched cottage complete with a working waterwheel and stream.
-Each garden also has a tearoom where you can enjoy refreshments.
+Visit the Emu Valley Rhododendron Garden, Annsleigh Gardens, and Conservatory Tea Room, and spend the day strolling through spectacular landscapes adorned with lavish flowers.
+At Annsleigh Gardens, delight in the miniature English thatched cottage, complete with a working water wheel and stream.

 Your ship will dock in the Port of Burnie.
-A complimentary shuttle bus will be available pier-side to transfer you to a designated drop-off location in the town centre.
+A complimentary shuttle bus departing from pier-side will then transfer you to a designated drop-off location in the town centre.

 Taxis are not available pier-side.
 However, they are available throughout the town.